New IRDiRC goals for 2027

 - Methodologies will be developed to assess the impact of diagnoses and therapies on rare disease patients

-Like IRDiRC, RD-Connect is founded on the principles of international collaboration and data sharing, and we are excited to work with you over the next ten years to help the international rare disease community reach its new goals for the benefit of people with rare diseases worldwide.
+Like IRDiRC, RD-Connect is founded on the principles of international collaboration and data sharing, and we are excited to work together over the next ten years to help the international rare disease community reach its new goals for the benefit of people with rare diseases worldwide.